borisdivjak/sharp-ia/local-setting.md

 ### Lambeth’s BME community

-SHARP has shown its ability to engage and work with people who represent Lambeth and access its mental health services.
+SHARP has shown its ability to engage and work with people who represent Lambeth and access its mental health services for psychosis.

 Of those who are seen and assessed by SHARP over the last decade 70% have gone on to engage in therapy.

 A high proportion of those we have managed to engage and work with have come from Lambeth’s BME community.

 {% endcapture %}